uashogeschoolutrecht/Local_LLM/README.md

-# Local LLM Deployment with SSO Authentication
+# Local LLM Deployment with SSO Authentication & HTTPS

-This Ansible playbook automates the deployment of a self-hosted Large Language Model (LLM) infrastructure with Single Sign-On (SSO) authentication using OIDC/SAML integration.
+This Ansible playbook automates the deployment of a production-ready, self-hosted Large Language Model (LLM) infrastructure with Single Sign-On (SSO) authentication using OIDC/SAML integration and automatic HTTPS certificate management.

 ## 🚀 Overview

-This solution deploys a complete LLM stack that includes:
+This solution deploys a complete, production-ready LLM stack that includes:

 - **Ollama**: Backend LLM engine for running open-source language models
 - **Open WebUI**: Modern web interface for interacting with the LLM
 - **OAuth2 Proxy**: SSO authentication layer using OIDC
-- **Nginx**: Reverse proxy for routing and request management
+- **Nginx**: Reverse proxy with HTTPS termination and automatic HTTP→HTTPS redirects
+- **Certbot**: Automatic Let's Encrypt SSL certificate provisioning and renewal
 - **Docker Compose**: Container orchestration for all services

-All services run in Docker containers and are secured behind SSO authentication, ensuring only authorized users can access the LLM.
+All services run in Docker containers and are secured behind SSO authentication with TLS encryption, ensuring only authorized users can access the LLM over HTTPS.

 ## 📋 Prerequisites